 Death and legacy

-On 4 July 1934, at the Sancellemoz Sanatorium in Passy, France at the age of 66, Marie Curie died of pernicious anaemia, a condition she developed after years of exposure to radiation through her work.
+On 4 July 1934, at the Sancellemoz Sanatorium in Passy, France at the age of 66, Marie Curie died.
+The cause of her death was given as aplastic pernicious anaemia, a condition she developed after years of exposure to radiation through her work.

 She left two daughters, Irene (born 1898) and Eve (born 1904).